adrianyorke/forbiddenplanet/README.md

 * `src/DatabaseLibrary/connection_manager.py` (Teradata specific port and connect method)
 * `test/Teradata_DB_Tests.robot` (new test suite for Teradata)
 ### 6.3 Discuss the different methods of extending keywords
-The most obvious way of adding keywords is that you amend the Python library code.
-This requires some developer skills but it is quite straightforward.
-Packaging and distributing libraries is a little more challenging and you need to carefully consider what strategy use for deploying updates.
-You will see many examples on GitHub if you search for GitHub repositories beginnning with "robotframework-".

 The simplest way to extend Robot Framework functionality is to [create user keywords](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#creating-user-keywords):

 > Keyword tables are used to create new higher-level keywords by combining existing keywords together.